vishwas1101/vishwas1101.github.io/_posts/2023-10-06-art-of-cooking-part-1.md

 ---
-title: 'Cooking'
+title: 'The Subtle Art of Cooking: Introduction'
 date: 2023-10-06
-permalink: /posts/2023/10/cooking/
+permalink: /posts/2023/10/art-of-cooking-part-1/
 tags:
   - Food
   - Cooking
 ---

-You know what they say, **'Cooking Like a King on a Bachelor's Budget'**—wait, you probably haven't heard that one before because I just came up with it!
+You know what they say, **'Cooking Like a King on a Bachelor's Budget'**—you probably haven't heard that one before because I just came up with it!
 But trust me, it's not as crazy as it sounds.
-In this series of articles and recipes, I'm here to spill the beans on how you can whip up delicious, nutritious meals without emptying your pockets.
-So, let's dive in and uncover the secrets of eating like a king on a budget
+In this series of articles and *vegetarian/vegan* recipes, I'm here to spill the beans on how you can whip up low-effort delicious, nutritious meals without emptying your pockets.
+So, let's dive in and uncover the secrets of eating like a king on a budget!

 ## Introduction